nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can add a person to a module using the `add-person-to-module` command.
 In other words, an association between a person and a module will be created.

+This would be useful when you want to find study buddies.
+In this case, you can add a fellow student studying the same module using the `add-person-to-module` command, then use `goto` to find your list of potential study buddies.

 This command will require two flags:

 | Field           | Flag | Constraints                                                                                                                       |